RPasecky/RPasecky.github.io/portfolio.md

 See the video below for an overview of my major projects to date.
-If you'd like to learn more about a project in particular, keep scrolling
+You can find a more detailed description of each below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/131BftXIuzI?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>